PKHarsimran/PKHarsimranOldGithubPages/_posts/2023-03-16-How to Set Up a Raspberry Pi as a Torrenting VPN Server with Transmission.md

         "rpc-whitelist": "*.*.*.*",
         "rpc-whitelist-enabled": false,

+  - Replace YOUR_PASSWORD, YOUR_USERNAME with values of your choice.
+These lines will enable authentication for remote access to the Transmission web interface

+        "rpc-password": "YOUR_PASSWORD",
+        "rpc-username": "YOUR_USERNAME",

-  - These lines will allow remote access to the Transmission web interface and remove the IP whitelist restrictions.
-Save the changes by pressing Ctrl+X, then Y, and finally Enter.
+Save the changes to the configuration file by pressing Ctrl+X, then Y, and finally Enter.

+  - Start the Transmission daemon again by running the following command:

+        sudo systemctl start transmission-daemon